27 Awesome Things to Do in Kingston, Ontario For All Seasons

 Explore City Park

-There is a large green space between Queen’s University and downtown Kingston – and this is City Park!
+Back in the city centre, there is a large green space between Queen’s University and downtown Kingston – and this is City Park!
 The park is a massive space with paths in all directions.
 There are plaques and monuments throughout – one pictured above – so you can learn a bit about the city.

 Having lived close by, Eric spent loads of time in City Park playing sports in the summer, walking to and from the university campus, and skating in the winter.